Dolly Varden (costume): Fashion

 The term "Dolly Varden" in dress is generally understood to mean a brightly patterned, usually flowered, dress with a polonaise overskirt gathered up and draped over a separate underskirt.
 The overdress is typically made from printed cotton or chintz, although it can be made from other materials such as lightweight wool, silk and muslin.
 An 1869 fashion doll in the collection of the V&A Museum of Childhood is dressed in the Dolly Varden mode; unusually the outfit is in dark colours.
 The Gallery of Costume in Manchester holds a more typical Dolly Varden dress in its collections, made of white linen with a pink and mauve flowered print.

 A Dolly Varden hat, as it relates to the dress, is usually understood to mean a flat straw hat trimmed with flowers and ribbons, very like the 18th-century bergère hat.
 It is also closely related to the Pamela hat or "gipsy hat" that was popular during the earlier part of the century.

 Although the typical Dolly Varden fashion of the large overskirt and polonaise died out with changes in fashion at the turn of the century, the names continued to be associated with chintz patterned fabrics and peplum style dresses.
 Even in the late 1930s, chintz patterned fashions might still have the name 'Dolly Varden' attached to them.

 Popular culture

-The Dolly Varden fashion fad inspired many popular songs, such as G.W.
-Moore's "Dressed in a Dolly Varden" and Alfred Lee's novelty song, "Dolly Varden", (published Cleveland, 1872) which contains the lyrics:
+The Dolly Varden fashion fad inspired many popular songs, such as G. W. Moore's "Dressed in a Dolly Varden" and Alfred Lee's novelty song, "Dolly Varden" (published Cleveland, 1872), which contains the lyrics:

-Have you seen my little girl?
-She doesn’t wear a bonnet.

-She’s got a monstrous flip-flop hat with cherry ribbons on it.